executors/executors/explanatory.md

 single-agent customization points have no prefix.

 **Directionality.** Some executor customization points return a `Future` object for synchronizing with and retrieving the result or exception of execution.
 Other customization points allow clients to "fire-and-forget" their execution and return no `Future`.
 We refer to fire-and-forgetful customization points as "one-way" while those that provide a synchronization channel are "two-way"[^directionality_caveat].
 Two-way customization points allow executors to participate directly in delivering the result of execution rather than require inefficient synchronization out-of-band.
 On the other hand, when synchronization is not required (perhaps when some other backchannel is
     available), one-way customization points avoid the cost of a `Future` and shield the user from exceptional execution.
+In these cases, a one-way executor may provide a backchannel for communicating user exceptions back to the client.
-The names of two-way customization points names are infixed with `sync_`, `async_`, or `then_`.
+The names of two-way customization points names are infixed with `sync_`,
+    `async_`, or `then_`.
 One-way customization points have no infix.

 [^directionality_caveat]: We think that the names "one-way" and "two-way" should be improved.